Weadf/clever-passport/README.md

 Passport strategy for Instant Login with Clever

-This module is a version of [raclim's passport-clever](https://github.com/raclim/passport-clever), with tons of bug fixes.
+This module is fork [raclim's passport-clever](https://github.com/milanmdev/passport-clever), with tons of bug fixes.

+This module is a version of [weadf passport-clever](https://github.com/Weadf/passport-clever)

 ## Installation

-Install the package via npm: `npm install clever-passport`
+Install the package via npm: `npm install `

 ## Usage